dhth/dstlled-diff-action/README.md

           post-comment-on-pr: 'true'
 ```

-The "dstlled-diff" will be available as an output of the action, via
+The "distilled" diff will be available as an output of the action, via
 `steps.get-dstlled-diff.outputs.diff`.

 🔡 Inputs